zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-not-contains-filter-list.md

 ## What is the difference between the method WhereBulkNotContainsFilterList and WhereBulkNotContains?

-The `WhereBulkNotContainsFilterList` method is similar to the `WhereNotBulkContains` method, but what is returned is very different.
+The `WhereBulkNotContainsFilterList` method is similar to the `WhereBulkNotContains` method, but what is returned is very different.

-- The `WhereBulkContainsFilterList` method returns items from the list that match no row in the database.
+- The `WhereBulkNotContainsFilterList` method returns items from the list that match no row in the database.
-- The `WhereBulkContains` method returns entities from the database that match no item in the list
+- The `WhereBulkNotContains` method returns entities from the database that match no item in the list

 So, the method you use depends on whether you want to filter the current list or instead return entities from the database.